TheDeveloper101/thedeveloper101.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Sai Divvela.
 I am an undergraduate at the University of Maryland double majoring in Computer Science and Mathematics.
 My interestes generally span the intersection of programming languages, systems and security.
 I am passionate about applying techniques from the field of programming languages towards emerging computer systems and architectures.
-I also have a strong interest in type theories, program logics, and logical relations.
+Additionally, I have a strong interest in type theories, program logics, and semantics.

+I am planning to apply for PhD programs in the 2026-2027 cycle.